Wednesday, January 17, 2018

 MAYNARD EXPANDS HEALTH CARE AND PUBLIC FINANCE PRACTICES WITH ADDITION OF SIX ATTORNEYS

-Maynard Cooper & Gale is pleased to announce that six highly experienced Public Finance and Health Care Finance attorneys have joined the firm as Shareholders – J. Hobson “Hobby” Presley Jr., Kevin W. Beatty, John H. Burton Jr., Kathleen A. Collier, Kathryn J. Ottensmeyer, and David B. Ringelstein II.
+Maynard & Gale is pleased to announce that six highly experienced Public Finance and Health Care Finance attorneys have joined the Firm as Shareholders – J. Hobson “Hobby” Presley Jr., Kevin W. Beatty, John H. Burton Jr., Kathleen A. Collier, Kathryn J. Ottensmeyer, and David B. Ringelstein II.

 Hobby Presley is a nationally renowned practitioner.
 A former President of the National Association of Bond Lawyers, Fellow of the American College of Bond Counsel, and distinguished as a top-tier public finance lawyer in Chambers USA: America’s Leading Lawyers for Business, Hobby serves as bond counsel, underwriter’s counsel, purchaser’s counsel and borrower’s counsel to clients throughout the U.S. While his client base spans multiple industries, he devotes a significant portion of his practice to health care financing, advising and strategizing with both mid-size and large-scale health care providers.
 He has been involved in merger and acquisition transactions for entities operating in the health care sector for over 35 years.

 “We are excited to have Hobby and this team join our firm and its existing 13 public finance lawyers,” said Jodie Smith, Chair of Maynard’s Public Finance Practice.
 “They bring a wealth of talent and experience that will no doubt benefit our deep and valued client base and broaden our presence in the national public finance market.”